javascript-tutorial/en.javascript.info/1-js/02-first-steps/11-logical-operators/5-alert-and-or/task.md

 # The result of OR AND OR

-What will be the result?
+What will the result be?

 ```js
 alert( null || 2 && 3 || 4 );